Skip to main content

 The CT State Community College Veterinary Technology programs are campus-specific programs with selective admissions.
 The programmatic accrediting body, Committee on Veterinary Technician Education and Activities (CVTEA), requires campus-specific accreditations and all program-required VET courses must be completed at the campus of admittance as each program provides students with clinical experiences unique to their campus location.
 All prerequisite courses and general education (non-VET) post-admittance courses can be completed at any campus of CT State Community College.

 CVTEA AccreditedThe CT State - Nortwestern Connecticut Campus Veterinary Technology Program is accredited by the American Veterinary Medical Association Committee on Veterinary Technician Education and Activities (AVMA CVTEA) as a program for educating veterinary technicians.
 Successful degree completion prepares students for immediate employment in veterinary practices, biomedical research, zoo/wildlife medicine, industry, military, livestock health management, and pharmaceutical sales.
 Through classroom, laboratory, and field experience students are prepared for entry-level positions in the veterinary/animal fields, with a special focus on companion animal medicine and practice.
 Graduates are able to sit for the Veterinary Technician National Exam (VTNE).
-VTNE preparation and job placement assistance are provided..
+VTNE preparation and job placement assistance are provided.

 Curriculum

 See learning outcomes and required courses for the Veterinary Technology (Norwalk) program.
+Explore Program

 Contact